PROFILE: Petr Fiala, new Czech prime minister

 Nevertheless, just two months later in January 2014 he was put forward and elected leader by some of the party’s big beasts – including former and future justice minister Pavel Blazak – because he was seen as a clean pair of hands, and someone who had not been embroiled in the internecine warfare that had brought down Necas.

 Over the next seven years the former politics professor cut a rather forlorn figure in Parliament as the ODS languished in opposition.
 He was regularly written off as just a smartly dressed figurehead, while real power remained in the hands of the party’s powerful regional governors.
+Though very conservative on issues such as gender politics, accepting refugees and combating climate change, he appeared positively moderate compared to many of his party's loudest voices.

 His intellectual, dry and rather pompous style of debating did not resonate with ordinary voters, who were used to the more populist, combative style of Zeman and his ally, the billionaire turned politician, Prime Minister Andrej Babis.